Gas, bloating, and constipation.

-SIBO is an inflammatory condition which can cause problems in all systems in your body.
+SIBO is an inflammatory condition that can cause problems in all systems in your body.

-Because it can be so difficult to treat it requires a combination of: specific diet, special treatment (including antibiotics and/or herbal therapies) and certain herbs to help boost intestinal movement (AKA prokinetics).
+Because it can be so difficult to treat it requires a combination of a specific diet, special treatment (including antibiotics and/or herbal therapies), and certain herbs to help boost intestinal movement (AKA prokinetics).

-All of these need to balanced while trying to find and treat the CAUSE of SIBO.
+All of these need to be balanced while trying to find and treat the CAUSE of SIBO.